Kristijan-py/Shipping-project/README.md

 User roles, CSV file uploads, ejs, logger and so on.

 Next things to do are:
-- filtering, sorting, search
+- FILTERING, SORTING, SEARCH
-- testing
+- TESTING
 - SSL
 - ORM
 - EDIT PROFILE PAGE